 For now, we are planning the semester as it is and plan the semester starts as scheduled.
 We are monitoring the situation constantly in order to take appropriate measures and decisions at all times and judging by the progress already recorded in Germany, we are very hopeful that things will get even more better before the semester start.

 CBS is flexible in matters relating to the Coronavirus for the upcoming semester as regards physical class attendance.
-So in case of prolonged delay arising due to the Coronavirus and you are not be able to resume for your study after securing an admission at CBS and paying the required deposit, you can start the lectures online and then join as soon as the situation permits you to travel.
+So in case of prolonged delay arising due to the Coronavirus and you are not able to resume for your study after securing admission at CBS and paying the required deposit, you can start the lectures online and then join as soon as the situation permits you to travel.

 In case of a visa refusal (not related to Coronavirus) our usual cancellation rules apply.

-Should any problem arise due to the coronavirus and you not be able to resume for your study after securing an admission at CBS and paying the required deposit, you can flexibly move your admission to the next intake or outrightly cancel your contract.
+Should any problem arise due to the coronavirus and you not be able to resume for your study after securing admission at CBS and paying the required deposit, you can flexibly move your admission to the next intake or outrightly cancel your contract.
 Should you have to cancel your contract due to the coronavirus situation, all the paid tuition fee deposit will be refunded.
-However, in case of a visa refusal (not related to coronavirus) our usual cancellation rules apply and we will refund the deposit except 600 EUR registration fee.
+However, in case of a visa refusal (not related to coronavirus), our usual cancellation rules apply and we will refund the deposit except 600 EUR registration fee.

 We strongly recommend that you proceed with your study arrangement at CBS as soon as possible.
-In case the situation is contained in few weeks, it might be too late to start the process by then.
+In case the situation is contained in a few weeks, it might be too late to start the process by then.
 There is room to always shift your study intake to the next available semester in case the situation prolonged longer than usual.

 In case the German embassy in your home country is not closed and are accepting visa application, delaying the visa application to a later time might be too late for you to receive your student visa for Germany, so please start the process as soon as possible.
 But in case you are not able to submit your visa application due to closure of your local German embassy, don’t worry; you can start the process as soon as the embassy resumes operation and you will still be able to start the semester online in August and then join the semester as soon as you obtain your visa and able to travel.

-Don’t worry, should you require a DELAY CONFIRMATION LETTER to support your visa application, please do let us know and we will send same to you.
+Don’t worry, should you require a DELAY CONFIRMATION LETTER to support your visa application, please do let us know and we will send the same to you.

 Our Assessment Days will be conducted via online-tests and Skype interviews.
 Please register for it using our application form.

-After your registration you will receive further information on the procedure and the access data for the test.
+After your registration, you will receive further information on the procedure and the access data for the test.
 If you have any questions, please feel free to contact our applicant management staff at [email protected].

-In the meantime we are pleased to advise you.
+In the meantime, we are pleased to advise you.

 e-Mail [email protected]